shreystechtips/pythonbytes/projects/sudoku/README.md

 I use the asterisk character **\*** to indicate an empty cell.

-Suppose we convert at string like the one shown above to a list (since we can modify Python lists).
+Suppose we convert a string like the one shown above to a list (since we can modify Python lists).
 How do we do that?
 It is not too hard.
 Python has a very simple way: